 Scuba diving astronauts in a rewarding universe

-Panagiotis Niflis is an experienced diving instructor with two decades of professional love with the underwater.
+Panagiotis Niflis is an experienced diving instructor with two decades of professional love for the underwater.
 First, he provided personal instruction in the theory of scuba diving, which was both educational and fun.
-Then we’ve put our wetsuits on and crossed over the beach full of the bikini-clad observers.
+Then we put our wetsuits on and crossed over the beach full of bikini-clad observers.

 With the heavy equipment, I walked proudly through the soft sand.
-I tried my best to look professional, and at least not trip over before I reach the shallow water.
-My first steps towards weightlessness really felt as embarking on an astronaut’s mission.
+I tried my best to look professional, and at least not trip over before I reached the shallow water.
+My first steps towards weightlessness really felt like embarking on an astronaut’s mission.
 Okay, with no countdown, applause, and live media reports.

 After initial training in the shallow water, we slowly floated away into grander depths.
 Breathing underwater was an intense experience and one needs to approach it with utter respect.
 In mostly white sand surrounding, with several fun stops arranged by the dive center, such as an underwater bicycle, an abandoned toilet bowl, or a feeding spot for some colorful local fish, one could easily lose the sense of orientation.
 But with the vigilant eyes of Panos, and his Bulgarian assistants Aleksandra and Viktor, exploring the unknown Naxos universe seemed a reasonably safe thing to do.